Korean Women's Associations United: History

 KWAU worked to not only bring women on an equal footing with men, but also worked to transform the social structures which were oppressive to women.
 KWAU helped promote maternity leave, childcare issues and equal pay for equal work.
 This was done in various ways some of which included demanding the reevaluation of the protection of maternity and working to convince the public of the protection of maternity being a problem of labor to appeal to a wide range of people for support.
-KWAU was also active in addressing sexual violence against women.
+The KWAU was also active in addressing sexual violence against women.
 In April 1992, KWAU established a Special Committee for the Legislation of a Special Law against Sexual Violence.
 This led to the government announcing "substantial proposals against sexual violence including legislation of a special law."

 Between 1992 and 1993, KWAU focused on developing a large social campaign calling for the abolition of sexual violence of women in society.
 In addition, KWAU formed an alliance of concerned women corresponding with the presidential election during this time.
 This alliance encouraged presidential candidates to incorporate the enactment of a sexual violence protection law into their campaign platforms.
 KWAU can be credited with advocating for the amendment of the "Sexual Equality Employment Act," the enactment of the "Infant Care Act," the defense against the abolition of menstruation leave, and resistance to the enactment of the "Act on Worker Dispatch System."

 By the mid-1990s, the women's movement was largely focused on advancing its agenda through a "woman's perspective" of viewing society.
 In 1994, KWAU shifted its objectives slightly and worked to promote the cooperation between women's organizations in an effort to create unity.
 Women's welfare also saw an increased role in the goals of KWAU during this time.
 The strategies utilized to further these objectives included lobbying for the passage and improvement of laws and institutions that promoted women's rights and interests, implementing programs for women's welfare and female workers in general, and advocating for certain programs that enhanced national unification.

 KWAU also placed focus on women's participation and representation in local politics.
 By 1995, the organization had helped to significantly increase women's participation in politics through recruiting and promoting female candidates; 14 out of 17 of which were elected that year.
 Also in 1995, KWAU was granted legal status by the government.